taiwins/taiwins/docs/taiwins-shell.md

 Widget sit on the `WESTON_LAYER_POSITION_UI` layer, where panel also sits.
 So in that sense we cannot remove all the all the views in the panel anymore.
 When we click on the icon, one widget should appear, itself need to decide where it should appear, because compositor has no idea about that.
-This is not really hard, as we can provide a function to decide.
+In that case, there need to be a `wl_request` to draw the app.